sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 identically as efficient as a center-fed wire, so we assume the same loss in the antenna wire.
 Radiation pattern can be different however.

-The *randomwire* system loss is 1.499 dB while the loss in the dipole is 0.887 dB (since we usually need a longer coax even when configuring it as a sloper).
+The *random wire* system loss is 1.499 dB while the loss in the dipole is 0.887 dB (since we usually need a longer coax even when configuring it as a sloper).
 The difference is 0.612 dB.

 Let's take the 80m band instead, the loss in the dipole's coax is 0.515 dB, loss in the 9:1 system is 1.573 dB, a difference of 1.1 dB.
-Given the fact that the SWR will probably be lower than 5:1 with the 9:1 *randomwire*, the difference compared to a half wave dipole is not very significant.
+Given the fact that the SWR will probably be lower than 5:1 with the 9:1 *random wire*, the difference compared to a half wave dipole is not very significant.
 On 160m, however, the loss is 3 dB compared to the dipole - that is pretty significant.
 We are not comparing the same length of coax, but you can never feed a